yuxuanxc/tp/docs/DeveloperGuide.md

   Use case ends.

 * 3a.
-Error deleting list from storage
+Error deleting list from storage.

     * 3a1.
 TrackPad shows an error.